cn2labs/wp-headless/README.md

 # ⚡️ WP Headless

-Just upload and activate, and you're good to go.
+Just upload, hit "activate", and you're good to go.

 ## 🔋 Recommended plugins (for usage with Gatsby)